TiVo/terraform-provider-splunk-itsi/docs/data-sources/splunk_search.md

 Optional:

 - `allow_partial_results` (Boolean) Indicates whether the search job can proceed to provide partial results if a search peer fails.
 When set to false, the search job fails if a search peer providing results for the search job fails.
+Defaults to `false`.
 - `earliest_time` (String) Specify a time string.
 Sets the earliest (inclusive), respectively, time bounds for the search.
+Defaults to `-4h`.
 - `latest_time` (String) Specify a time string.
 Sets the latest (exclusive), respectively, time bounds for the search.
+Defaults to `now`.
-- `splunk_app` (String) The Splunk app in which the searh query should be performed.
+- `splunk_app` (String) The Splunk app in which the search query should be performed.
+Defaults to `search`.
-- `splunk_user` (String) The Splunk user in the context of which the search query should be performed
+- `splunk_user` (String) The Splunk user in the context of which the search query should be performed Defaults to `nobody`.
 - `timeout` (Number) HTTP timeout in seconds.
 0 means no timeout.
+Defaults to `60`.

 <a id="nestedblock--timeouts"></a>